ALS and Lyme Sneaky Little Bug. ALS is often misdiagnosed, however, the root is undiagnosed…

-Lyme Does NOT Travel Alone
+Lyme Does Not Travel Alone

 Lyme Disease does not travel alone.
 It’s important not to think chronic Lyme disease only stems from ticks.
 It is most often congenital and is a gift handed down from your parents.

 One of the reasons it can be difficult to diagnose or be considered is because the symptoms are so broad.
 The signs are widespread because several co-infections go along with Lyme and everyone has a different combo of them.

 Lyme never comes alone it always brings at least one co-infection.
 Your symptoms may be fatigue and pain while another has migraines or depression.
 That’s because you have different co-infections.

-Callie had Lyme and four co-infections well guess who tested positive (although symptom free) for Lyme and the same four co-infections?
+Callie had Lyme and four co-infections well guess who tested positive (although symptom-free) for Lyme and the same four co-infections?

-Why are they symptom free?
+Why are they symptom-free?

 Any number of things can give it a whack and make it limp a bit where it is not able to fight at its full potential.
 When that happens, some of these fundamental things can pop up.

 All of those things can affect the function of your immune system letting congenital Lyme take over.
 Once Lyme Disease takes over and Lyme Disease does not travel alone, other symptoms begin to emerge.

-So if your family tree looks similar to the one below there’s probably a good reason for it.
+So if your family tree looks similar to the one below, there’s probably a good reason for it.